alimonapour/xite-task/README.md

 yarn start
 ```

-You can now view xite-task in the browser.
+You can now view xite-task in the browser:

   Local:            http://localhost:3000